 Unless you have recently been involved in burying someone you most likely have no idea how much a funeral actually costs.
 Depending on the choices one makes, a funeral can cost anywhere between $5,000 and $20,000.
-Personally I know that the coffin we purchased to bury my mother was $7,000.
+A friend told me that the coffin they purchased to bury their mother was $7,000.
 And that was just the beginning of a very expensive process.

 You have several options available to you to help you deal with your funeral costs.

 Many years ago my parents and grandparents spent some time preplanning and prepaying for their funerals.
 They wanted to make sure that they would each have the type of funeral that they wanted and that they would all be laid to rest side by side in the cemetery.

 While it seemed creepy to us kids at the time, having all of these details sorted out upfront, allowed us to grieve their passing without having to worry about all of these financial details.

 One of the other advantages of prepaying is that it guarantees the cost of the funeral.
 Once all of the products and services have been paid for, the funeral home assumes the responsibility for all price increases between today and the day you die.

 If you are not able to prepay for your funeral, or do not want to prepay for your funeral, you most likely have the option of using a portion of your life insurance to pay for it.

 When you purchase your life insurance policy make sure to take into account the cost of your funeral as well as the amount of money you would like to leave to support your family.